A Balinese “baby shower” – Ceremony for the Baby 42 Days after Birth

 All the world’s major religions are represented – some more than others: Christians, Hindus, Buddhists and Muslims celebrate and pray daily in churches, temples and mosques.

 Space for prayer and meditation can be found anywhere in Bali.
-Prayers and rituals are done early in the morning.
-Those who live next to a temple or a mosque don’t need an alarm clock.
-Although this tumult can get on the nerves of a late riser, it can be an advantage for someone else.
+Prayers and rituals are practiced early in the morning.
+There is no need for an alarm clock for those who live next to a temple or a mosque.
+Although such a parade can be annoying to late risers, it can be a powerful new day call to others.
 Sometimes you can hear beautiful melodies, which can make it easier to get up in the morning.

-At 5 o’clock the singing from the Koran is heard.
-An hour later, this is followed by rhythmic prayers from the temple’s speakers.
+At 5 o’clock singing Koran prayers can be heard which take turns with Buddhist and Hindu praising hymns coming from the temple’s speakers.
 Bali’s population does not sleep much.
-First, there is prayer and preparation of the offerings.
-During the day it is indeed peaceful, but the praising of the gods will be done repeatedly at certain times, so continuous prayer often determines people’s daily lives.
+First, there is prayer and preparation for the offerings.
+During the day it is indeed peaceful, but the praising of the gods will be repeated at certain times, that’s why continuous prayer often determines people’s daily lives.

 For special religious followers as Hindus – the largest religion on Bali – almost every day is a holy day.
-We meet women in traditional garb, balancing fruit and offerings for sacrificial ceremonies on their heads to the temples.
-The aroma of incense hangs in the air.
+On our sunrise walk we meet women in traditional garb, balancing fruit and offerings for sacrificial ceremonies on their heads to the temples.
+The aroma of incense sticks sweetens the air.

 Therefore, my advice to all those who visit Bali for the first time is: keep your eyes peeled when walking or driving!
 Stepping on an offering is considered an insult to the gods.

-In the baskets braided from palm leaves are flowers, fruits, cookies, candies, coins and incense.
+In the baskets braided out of palm leaves you will find flowers, fruits, cookies, candies, coins and incense.
 They are offered to the gods in the temples as a sign of faith and solidarity.
-After a prayer and other rituals, the sacrifices are considered blessed and can be taken home, to share with the family.
+After a prayer and other rituals, the sacrifices are considered blessed and can be taken home, to be shared with the family.
 During the sacrifice, the essence – or Sari – has been taken from the offerings by the gods.
 A portion will be returned and may be consumed by humans.

 The sweet treats also attract the monkeys of Monkey Forest in Ubud.
-Since monkeys are deities in Hinduism, it is not considered to be too bad when a monkey takes an offering.
+Since monkeys are deities in Hinduism, it is not of a big fuss if a monkey steals a cookie from the offering.
 Always good for some entertainment.

 Hindus are the world’s leader in celebrating.
 For every stage in life – from birth to death, there is a ceremony to pay tribute to a person’s development.
 Most ceremonies revolve around the theme pregnancy and childbirth.
 A newborn must go through eight ceremonies until it is ready to be integrated into the Hindu community.